prohcn/Tango.RBAC/README.md

 # Tango.RBAC

 **Tango.RBAC** is a modular, extensible Role-Based Access Control (RBAC) system built for .NET 8.
-It supports user/role/permission relationships with overrides, effective dates, and auditing — making it ideal for enterprise-grade authorization.
+It supports user/role/permission relationships with overrides, effective dates, and auditing.

 ---